 What are the Signs and Symptoms of Alzheimer’s Disease?

-Common signs and symptoms of Alzheimer’s Disease include the following:
+Common signs and symptoms of Alzheimer’s Disease include:

-- Difficulty performing daily activities, difficulty reading, sleeping
+- Difficulty performing daily activities, difficulty reading, or sleeping

 - Mental retardation

 - Impaired social behavior

 The signs and symptoms of individuals may vary from one to another and can be mild or severe.